gaqzi/reflections/content/python/internals_of_functools_wraps.md

 ---
-title: Peeking Into the Internals of the 'functools.wraps' Decorator in Python
+title: Peeking Into the Internals of Python's 'functools.wraps' Decorator
 date: 2022-02-14
 tags: Python
 ---